y-scope/yscope-docs/docs/dev-guide/contrib-guides-cpp.md

 ## Automated linting

-As mentioned in the overview, where possible, we have automated linting processes so you need not remember all guidelines perfectly.
+As mentioned in the overview, where possible, we have automated linting processes, so you need not remember all the guidelines perfectly.
 For C++, we currently use the following tools:

 * `clang-format` for formatting ([base config][clang-format-config])
 * `clang-tidy` for static analysis ([base config][clang-tidy-config])

-When the linter disagrees with a guideline, err on the side of following the linter since:
+When the linter disagrees with a guideline, err on the side of following the linter, since:

 * we don't want automated runs of the linters to fail, leading to them being ignored due to the noise.